xinux-org/nix-darwin-website/content/manual.md

 # Local

-After the installation of nix-darwin, you can use `darwin-help` command to access locally available copy of manuals with version corresponds to your installation.
+After the installation of nix-darwin, you can use `darwin-help` or `man 5 configuration.nix` command to access locally available copy of manuals with version corresponds to your installation.

 # Build